OpenNews/srccon/scholarships.md

 byline:   Erik Westra
 permalink: /scholarships/index.html
 ---
-**The application window for travel scholarships to SRCCON 2016 is now closed**.
+#The application window for travel scholarships to SRCCON 2016 is now closed.
 Thank you so much to everyone who applied.

 ## Apply for a scholarship
 We&rsquo;re accepting applications for a limited number of scholarships from May 5 to May 18.